 - Bacterial or viral respiratory infections

-- Aspiration of feed, water, or medication into the lungs
+- Aspiration of feed, water, medication, or saliva into the lungs

-- Weakened immune function due to stress, travel, or other illness
+- Weakened immune function due to stress, travel, or another illness

 - Prolonged exposure to dusty, moldy, or poorly ventilated environments